wpstudio/php-leaf/README.md

 Requires **leafcoind** to already be installed and running on your local server or reachable by your server.

-Get carboncoind source from: https://github.com/leafcoin/leafcoin
+Get leafcoin source from: https://github.com/leafcoin/leafcoin

 ## Usage: